 In general, most women won’t start ovulating right away after having a baby, but the return of the menstrual cycle ranges widely for women.

-If you're planning on avoiding pregnancy, you will want to talk to your doctor about family planning options, especially if you're breast-feeding and aren't sure when your cycle will return.
+If you’re planning on avoiding pregnancy, you’ll want to talk to your doctor about family planning options, especially if you’re breastfeeding and aren’t sure when your cycle will return.